-The shoulder is a very flexible joint that has great range of motion.
+The shoulder is a very flexible joint with a great range of motion.
 These characteristics allow us to perform actions like throwing a ball.
-However, they also make the shoulder very unstable and therefore more susceptible to injuries like dislocation.
-In fact, the shoulder is the most unstable joint in the body.
+However, they also make the shoulder unstable and more susceptible to injuries like dislocation.
+The shoulder is the most unstable joint in the body.

-Shoulder instability is the inability of the ligaments and muscles of the shoulder to keep the head of the humerus into the glenoid fossa.
+Shoulder instability is the inability of the shoulder’s ligaments and muscles to keep the humeral head in the glenoid fossa.
 Instability can cause the humerus to slip out of the socket and dislodge or dislocate.
-Instability can be partial, called a subluxation, or complete, called a dislocation.
+Instability can be partial, called a shoulder subluxation, or complete, called a dislocation.

 • Subluxation: A partial shoulder dislocation that occurs when the head of the humerus slightly leaves the glenoid fossa.